canonical/loki-k8s-operator/README.md

 ## Usage

-Create a Juju model for your operators, say "loki-k8s"
+Create a Juju model for your operators, say "lma"

 ```bash
     juju add-model lma